Download the following eBook, it includes 21 2D AutoCAD exercises for beginners, that will allow you to learn on your own at your chosen pace

 If you were able to complete previous exercises, this one could be boring nevertheless it is not totally unnecessary to have it on the list.
 I should have put it above 😉

 If you find any difficulties working on these Exercises, Here is what you need to do.
-Either drop a comment below or simply visit the series learn AutoCAD Basics, Each of these exercises was treated in dept in the last CAD series.
+Either drop a comment below or simply visit the series learn AutoCAD Basics, Each of these exercises was treated in depth in the last CAD series.

 Let’s use the image below to practice in AutoCAD.